 An eviction is the formal process a landlord must go through to remove a tenant.
 There must be a good reason to evict a tenant.
 In most cases, eviction occurs after the tenant has breached some rental agreement term, such as failing to pay rent on time.
+Landlords should consider non-payment of rent insurance to guarantee income while evicting the tenant.
 In more severe cases, eviction can arise if the tenant threatens other tenants or develops criminal activity on the property.

 In most situations, the landlord will serve a written notice to the tenant informing them that their lease will be terminated.
 Landlords must use a legal notice from the Board to achieve this goal.
 There are many different forms depending on the specific reason for eviction, which is explained later.
 The document highlights the reason for removal and a particular date to vacate the property.
 If the tenant complies with the reason for eviction before the date, it may prevent their tenancy from coming to an end.
 This is known as a tenant's remedy.
 Additionally, each reason for termination has a minimum time frame the landlord must wait before applying to the Board